12Mosch/Cognify/docs/CLICKABLE_APP_TITLE_NAVIGATION.md

 ## Overview

-The app title "Flashcard App" in the header is now clickable and serves as a home button that takes users back to the main dashboard from any view within the application.
+The app title "Cognify" in the header is now clickable and serves as a home button that takes users back to the main dashboard from any view within the application.

 ## Implementation Details